don1138/don1138/README.md

 ### 🖖 Blenderer is the new Trekkie! 🖖

 I got on the <a href="https://twitter.com/hashtag/Blender3d">**#Blender3D**</a> train just as 2.79 became 2.80.
-Previous version of the software were too random and confusing to hold my engagement, but the updated UI of 2.80 was such a massive improvement that it hooked me, and I've been addicted ever since.
+Previous version of the software were too random and confusing to keep me engaged, but the updated UI of 2.80 was such a massive improvement that it hooked me, and I've been addicted ever since.

 - I like to model brutalist and mid-century modern furniture, architecture, and industrial machinery.
 - I love how easy it is to manipulate Blender using Python.
 All my add-ons are available as Github repos.